 Many dogs come to RAGOM from commercial breeding facilities—businesses focused on the production and sale of puppies.
+These dogs have experienced life very differently from other dogs.
 Most dogs from these facilities have endured psychological stress throughout their lives and have never been socialized or exposed to the normal things a family dog experiences every day.

 So initially, navigating life in your home is fraught with many scary experiences.
 These dogs are fearful of doorways, stairs, televisions, loud noises, hardwood floors, and even the sound of the washing machine.
 All dogs from these facilities exhibit some level of fear; the severity depends on their personalities and past experiences.

 While some respond quickly to a nurturing home environment, others require months or years of rehabilitation.
 The goal is to lessen their fear so they become comfortable with humans and basic activities such as going through doorways, playing with toys, riding in cars, getting bathed, going up and down stairs, and hearing a vacuum cleaner.

 Most importantly, they must be kept safe while they adjust to their new life both indoors and outdoors.
 Therefore, RAGOM strongly advises that the dog initially be kept on a long lead while outdoors, even within the confines of a physical fence.
 Because these dogs are often fearful of people and any new noise, they might run when frightened.
 Chasing them will scare them even more.
 A long lead provides a way to carefully guide them back.